VisualPracticeRank/CourseProject/README.md

 and select Upload

 ### Model
-In addition to the default models available ('OkapiBM25','PivotedLength','AbsoluteDiscount','JelinekMercer','DirichletPrior'), you can upload your own custom models.
+In addition to the default models available ('OkapiBM25', 'PivotedLength', 'AbsoluteDiscount', 'JelinekMercer', 'DirichletPrior'), you can upload your own custom models.

+You can upload your own model (ranker) by selecting `Model` in the homepage and fill in the textboxes:
+1. Name
+2. Description
+3. Model

+and select Add

 # CourseProject